-English Language Arts and Writing
+English-Language Arts and Writing

-KIPP Empower will see writing as an essential component of both balanced literacy and college and career readiness.
-Thus, teachers will plan writing instruction with both the grade level content standards and the Common Core anchor standards in mind.
-Students will receive writing instruction that is intimately woven with reading in ELA, social studies, and science, as they learn to cite textual evidence, make claims, and expound upon ideas born from their critical analysis of reading.
-Teachers will develop students' craft as they guide them through writing expository, persuasive, and narrative work.
-Sometimes this will occur in a workshop model, while other times the instruction will be delivered in a more guided, directive manner, based on student need.
-The end goal of writing instruction will be for students to develop a love of the written word, improve their ability to think critically and express their ideas, and hone their communication skills to benefit their future educational, career, and life endeavors.
+Promesa Prep sees writing as an essential component of both balanced literacy and college and career readiness.
+Thus, teachers plan writing instruction with both the grade level content standards in mind and the Common Core anchor standards.
+Students receive writing instruction that is intimately woven with reading in ELA, social studies, and science, as they learn to cite textual evidence, make claims, and expound upon ideas born from their critical analysis of reading.
+Teachers develop students' craft as they guide them through writing expository, persuasive, and narrative.
+Sometimes this occurs in a workshop model, while other times the instruction will be delivered in a more guided, directive manner, based on student need.
+The end goal of KIPP Promesa's writing instruction is for students to develop a love of the written word, their ability to think critically and express their ideas, and hone their communication skills to benefit their future educational, career, and life endeavors.

-Literacy will be the focal point of all instruction, as we acknowledge its fundamental importance in every academic discipline and life.
-To promote literacy, our English Language Arts program will provide a challenging curriculum that is academically rich, intellectually stimulating, and culturally diverse.
-The Common Core State Standards for English Language Arts will drive literacy instruction and teachers will use the Core Knowledge curriculum as an instructional resource.
-Moreover, all classrooms beginning in first grade will run a Reader's Workshop model that will consist of independent reading, reading conferences, guided reading, and mini-lessons.
-We will use Core Knowledge as a primary source for reading instruction and we will enhance our literacy program with a variety of novels, children's books, and poetry.
-The majority of instruction will be differentiated and occur in both homogeneous and heterogeneous groupings by reading level and skill level.
+Literacy is the focal point of all instruction at Promesa Prep, as we acknowledge its fundamental importance in every academic discipline and life.
+To promote literacy, our English-Language Arts program provides a challenging curriculum that is academically rich, intellectually stimulating, and culturally diverse.
+The Common Core State Standards for English Language Arts drive literacy instruction and teachers use the Core Knowledge curriculum as an instructional resource.
+Moreover, all classrooms beginning in first grade run a Reader's Workshop model that consists of independent reading, reading conferences, guided reading, and mini-lessons.
+We use Core Knowledge as a primary source for reading instruction and we enhance our literacy program with a variety of novels, children's books, and poetry.
+The majority of instruction is differentiated and occurs in both homogeneous and heterogeneous groupings by reading level and skill level.
 For example, students may be grouped during guided reading to review the comprehension skill drawing conclusions and experience the lesson with classmates of differing reading levels.

-To address the individual needs of students, accelerating those who are ahead and meeting the needs of those who are behind, KIPP Empower will use the following approaches to English Language Arts instruction.
+To address the individual needs of students, accelerating those who are ahead and meeting the needs of those who are behind, Promesa Prep uses the following approaches to English-Language Arts instruction.
 The components of the program are:

-- Word Study: Students are provided with intensive instruction in phonics, vocabulary, and spelling. - Read Aloud: The teacher reads a text aloud and involves the students in what is read through comprehension activities.
+- Word Study: Students are provided with intensive instruction in phonics, vocabulary, and spelling - Read Aloud: The teacher reads a text aloud and involves the students in what is read through comprehension activities.
 Students acquire and sharpen their listening and comprehension skills through this exercise.
 The teacher also uses this time to model the application of reading skills. - Shared Reading: The teachers and students work from a common text to study particular reading skills and strategies.
 Literature choices take into consideration themes across content areas, literature genres, and texts read and discussed at exemplary middle schools.
 Students also gain considerable exposure to expository texts. - Guided Reading: To meet the individual needs of all students, students spend time in fluid reading groups working on particular reading skills with the teacher.
 This provides students with enrichment and remedial instruction to ensure each student is a successful reader.
 This will occur during workshop time while the other students are engaged in workshop stations based on targeted standards. - Independent Reading: There is a time set aside each day for independent reading (also known as Silent Sustained Reading), often during Reading Workshop.
-During independent reading, students will be reading from an individual selection of books at their independent reading level. - Close Reading: Teachers and students will work from a common text to develop a deep and precise understanding of the text through thoughtful, critical analysis that can focus on the details or patterns.
+During independent reading, students will be reading from an individual selection of books at their independent reading level. - Close Reading: Teachers and students will work from a common text to develop a deep and precise understanding of the text through thoughtful, critical analysis that can focus on the details or patterns